zjipsen/text-search/README.md

 // ordered phrases somehow

 Returns:
-(clickable?) links to all possible posts it could be
+clickable links to all possible posts it could be

-I should really be using python3 for this, but 'import requests' failed.

 DATA STORAGE: